bradlipovsky/bradlipovsky.github.io/_pages/leadership.md

     <h2>Connecting fundamental research to practice</h2>
   </div>
   <div class="research-section__body">
-    <p>Fiber sensing depends on close collaboration with cable owners, instrument developers, telecommunications companies, and applied research organizations.
+    <p>Field tests at scale depend on close collaboration with cable owners, instrument developers, telecommunications companies, and applied research organizations.
 Brad contributed to the USGS Powell Center effort that led to laboratory testing of DAS interrogators and has participated in work spanning offshore-energy monitoring, SMART cables, the Internet-S project, and the US Ice Drilling Program.</p>
     <p>To make the technology legible outside specialist circles, he developed the open guide <em>Fiber Sensing for Fiber Owners</em>, which has also been translated into Spanish to support projects in South America.
 A joint appointment at Pacific Northwest National Laboratory connects the group’s methods to national-security monitoring.</p>
     <p>Brad also co-founded Applied Environmental Intelligence with former student Stephanie Olinger and collaborator Marine Denolle.
-The UW startup, advised by CoMotion and rooted in intellectual property developed through the research group, translates fiber sensing and physics-informed analysis into continuous subsurface intelligence.</p>
+The UW startup, advised by CoMotion and rooted in intellectual property developed through the research group, applies dense sensing and physics-informed analysis to continuous subsurface monitoring.</p>
     <p><a class="text-link" href="https://environmentintel.com/">Visit Applied Environmental Intelligence</a></p>
   </div>
 </section>